OneOfTheInfiniteMonkeys/MTDL/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/OneOfTheInfiniteMonkeys/MTDL?style=flat-square)

 ## Introduction
-The <a href="https://learn.adafruit.com/welcome-to-circuitpython/what-is-circuitpython" target="_blank">CircuitPython</a> implementation of the MagTag Data Logger is intended to allow ambient e.g. room temperature monitoring without need for additional sensing hardware.
+The <a rel="noopener noreferrer" href="https://learn.adafruit.com/welcome-to-circuitpython/what-is-circuitpython" target="_blank">CircuitPython</a> implementation of the MagTag Data Logger is intended to allow ambient e.g. room temperature monitoring without need for additional sensing hardware.
 The software permits logging and on board graphing of the measured temperature.
 For accurate measurements a reference temperature point should be established, perhaps with reference to an existing room sensor (see Calibration section) and this operation should only be required once.
 Where relative temperatures are satisfactory, no calibration is necessary.
 Other data from a variety of sources could be logged with relatively minor modification.
-General information on CircuitPython data loggers can be found <a href="https://learn.adafruit.com/a-logger-for-circuitpython/overview" target="_blank">here</a>.
+General information on CircuitPython data loggers can be found <a rel="noopener noreferrer" href="https://learn.adafruit.com/a-logger-for-circuitpython/overview" target="_blank">here</a>.

 ## Installation
 Requirements
-- <a href="https://www.adafruit.com/product/4800" target="_blank">Adafruit Magtag</a>
+- <a rel="noopener noreferrer" href="https://www.adafruit.com/product/4800" target="_blank">Adafruit Magtag</a>
-- <a href="https://www.adafruit.com/product/4236" target="_blank">Adafruit LiPo Cell (typical)</a>
+- <a rel="noopener noreferrer" href="https://www.adafruit.com/product/4236" target="_blank">Adafruit LiPo Cell (typical)</a>
-- <a href="https://downloads.circuitpython.org/bin/adafruit_magtag_2.9_grayscale/en_GB/adafruit-circuitpython-adafruit_magtag_2.9_grayscale-en_GB-8.0.0.uf2" target="_blank">CicruitPython 8.0.0</a>
+- <a rel="noopener noreferrer" href="https://downloads.circuitpython.org/bin/adafruit_magtag_2.9_grayscale/en_GB/adafruit-circuitpython-adafruit_magtag_2.9_grayscale-en_GB-8.0.0.uf2" target="_blank">CicruitPython 8.0.0</a>

 Optional
-- <a href="https://en.wikipedia.org/wiki/USB-C" target="_blank">USB C cable connection to host computer</a>
+- <a rel="noopener noreferrer" href="https://en.wikipedia.org/wiki/USB-C" target="_blank">USB C cable connection to host computer</a>

 Copy the files located in the dist folder to the CIRCUITPY folder of the Adafruit MagTag.
 There are two setup files:
 <table>
   <tr><th>File</th><th>Comment</th></tr>
-  <tr><td><a href="https://github.com/OneOfTheInfiniteMonkeys/MTDL/blob/main/dist/secrets.py" target="_blank">secrets.py</a></td><td>WiFi and other account specific settings</td></tr>
+  <tr><td><a rel="noopener noreferrer" href="https://github.com/OneOfTheInfiniteMonkeys/MTDL/blob/main/dist/secrets.py" target="_blank">secrets.py</a></td><td>WiFi and other account specific settings</td></tr>
-  <tr><td><a href="https://github.com/OneOfTheInfiniteMonkeys/MTDL/blob/main/dist/settings.toml" target="_blank">settings.toml</a></td><td>Unit specific settings i.e. Calibration, identifiers, options</td></tr>
+  <tr><td><a rel="noopener noreferrer" href="https://github.com/OneOfTheInfiniteMonkeys/MTDL/blob/main/dist/settings.toml" target="_blank">settings.toml</a></td><td>Unit specific settings i.e. Calibration, identifiers, options</td></tr>
 </table>

-Use of settings.toml is covered below and the comments in the file, details on secrets.py are in the link <a href="https://learn.adafruit.com/electronic-history-of-the-day-with-pyportal/code-walkthrough-secrets-py" target="_blank">here</a>.
+Use of settings.toml is covered below and the comments in the file, details on secrets.py are in the link <a rel="noopener noreferrer" href="https://learn.adafruit.com/electronic-history-of-the-day-with-pyportal/code-walkthrough-secrets-py" target="_blank">here</a>.
 WiFi or other settings in secrets.py are not required to use the logger, some features can not be used without WiFi access.

 Note
 - The implementation may optionally use WiFi and thus a secrets.py file should typically have any entries, it must be in the CIRCUITPY drive .
-- Following release of <a href="https://github.com/adafruit/circuitpython/releases" target="_blank">CircuitPython 7</a> to stable, the code implements switch off of HID disk and serial ports via boot.py.
+- Following release of <a rel="noopener noreferrer" href="https://github.com/adafruit/circuitpython/releases" target="_blank">CircuitPython 7</a> to stable, the code implements switch off of HID disk and serial ports via <a rel="noopener noreferrer" href="https://github.com/OneOfTheInfiniteMonkeys/MTDL/blob/main/dist/boot.py" target="_blank">boot.py</a>.
-- If electing to use alternate CircuitPython releases <a href="https://github.com/adafruit/circuitpython/releases" target="_blank"> e.g. CircuitPython 7.1.x etc.</a> you need to replace the lib .mpy files with the release counterparts in the lib folder.
+- If electing to use alternate CircuitPython releases <a rel="noopener noreferrer" href="https://github.com/adafruit/circuitpython/releases" target="_blank"> e.g. CircuitPython 7.1.x etc.</a> you need to replace the lib .mpy files with the release counterparts in the lib folder.
-- The '<a href="https://github.com/OneOfTheInfiniteMonkeys/MTDL/blob/main/Magtag%20PowerPoint%20Layout%2003.pptx">Magtag PowerPoint Layout 03.pptx</a>' file is a Microsoft&trade; PowerPoint&trade; pack with slidemaster backgrounds consisting of a Magtag graphic to enable graphic design prior to coding.
+- The '<a rel="noopener noreferrer" href="https://github.com/OneOfTheInfiniteMonkeys/MTDL/blob/main/Magtag%20PowerPoint%20Layout%2003.pptx" target="_blank">Magtag PowerPoint Layout 03.pptx</a>' file is a Microsoft&trade; PowerPoint&trade; pack with slidemaster backgrounds consisting of a Magtag graphic to enable graphic design prior to coding.
 The image scale approximates to 2:1 The file should load into Google&trade; Docs, though this has not be tested.
 - Ensure any temperature changes result in no condensation in or on the electronics
 - LiPo cells may degrade at temperature extremes
 - Display may not operate at low temperatures, the software is coded to omit updates below -9 C
 - Operation outside the manufacturers specification(s) for any component must not occur

 ## Hardware
-Optional - A <a href="https://www.adafruit.com/product/4236" target="_blank">LiPo</a> battery, supported by the MagTag.
+Optional - A <a rel="noopener noreferrer" href="https://www.adafruit.com/product/4236" target="_blank">LiPo</a> battery, supported by the MagTag.
-Suggested - <a href="https://www.adafruit.com/product/4807" target="_blank">Acrylic + Hardware Kit for Adafruit MagTag</a>
+Suggested - <a rel="noopener noreferrer" href="https://www.adafruit.com/product/4807" target="_blank">Acrylic + Hardware Kit for Adafruit MagTag</a>

 ## Discussion
 Design of the MagTag means that when the unit is powered from the USB port the on board voltage regulator and ESP32-S2 cause the units PCB to be heated.
-To approximately 32 C with a room ambient of 22 C under typical continuous use conditions with <a href="https://codewith.mu/" target="_blank">Mu editor</a> (even with <a href="https://docs.circuitpython.org/en/latest/shared-bindings/alarm/index.html" target="_blank">sleep modes</a>).
+To approximately 32 C with a room ambient of 22 C under typical continuous use conditions with <a href="https://codewith.mu/" target="_blank">Mu editor</a> (even with <a rel="noopener noreferrer" href="https://docs.circuitpython.org/en/latest/shared-bindings/alarm/index.html" target="_blank">sleep modes</a>).
 This heating effect (see image below) causes a measurement error and unless the PCB temperature is desired, powering from the USB port typically prevents ambient temperature sensing due to the typical heat soak from the ESP32-S2 and voltage regulators and particularly so when charging a battery as is shown in the thermal image here.

 <div align="center">
   <div style="display: flex; align-items: flex-start;">